-- Have read and understood Keeping Children Safe in Education Part 1 and Annexe B. - Know the names of the Designated Safeguarding Lead for child protection in the school. - Read the child protection policy each September and on commencing their contract with the school and when it is updated in accordance with regulatory requirements. - Know and implement the school's policy and procedures on child protection. - Know how they must respond to allegations of abuse against adults in the school. - Are alert to the signs of harm and abuse of pupils in the school. - Attend induction meetings on child protection. - Take into account the school's Equal Opportunities Policy when discharging their duties. - Ensure that if any deficiencies or weaknesses in the school's child protection procedures are noted, they are reported to the DSL for remedial action to be taken as necessary. - Provide the DSL or DDSL with the names of pupils involved when organising residential visits for pupils to ensure awareness of essential information relating to the care of these pupils whilst away from school. - Are aware of day-to-day safe working practices in school. - Take account of any present gender imbalance in the school's safeguarding arrangements.
+- (a) Have read and understood Keeping Children Safe in Education Part 1 and Annexe B. - (b) Know the names of the Designated Safeguarding Lead for child protection in the school. - (c) Read the child protection policy each September and on commencing their contract with the school and when it is updated in accordance with regulatory requirements. - (d) Know and implement the school's policy and procedures on child protection. - (e) Know how they must respond to allegations of abuse against adults in the school. - (f) Are alert to the signs of harm and abuse of pupils in the school. - (g) Attend induction meetings on child protection. - (h) Take into account the school's Equal Opportunities Policy when discharging their duties. - (i) Ensure that if any deficiencies or weaknesses in the school's child protection procedures are noted, they are reported to the DSL for remedial action to be taken as necessary. - (j) Provide the DSL or DDSL with the names of pupils involved when organising residential visits for pupils to ensure awareness of essential information relating to the care of these pupils whilst away from school. - (k) Are aware of day-to-day safe working practices in school. - (I) Take account of any present gender imbalance in the school's safeguarding arrangements. - (m) Have an understanding of their role and responsibilities in relation to the schools filtering and monitoring system.